Grahp/Steno-Glossary/README.md

 # Steno Glossary

-Contributions welcome :)
+WIP, Contributions welcome :)

 ## Key
 Noun

+TODO a non-cyclical definition
-- A key on a steno keyboard that belongs to a specific **bank**.
+- A key on a **steno keyboard** or **steno layout**.

 Notes:
-- While some keys have the same name (`S`, the starter, and `-S`, the ender), these are different keys, differentiated by their **banks**, that happen to use the same key character to represent them.
+- While some keys may have the same name (`S`, the starter, and `-S`, the ender), these are different keys, differentiated by what **bank(s)** they are in, that happen to use the same key character to represent them.
+- Having some unique way to refer to a key without conflicts?
+  - Raw steno does a good job at this (`-S` and such).
+- Keys are the smallest unit of meaning in steno?
+  - Chords may be as well idk

 TODO
 See **Stroke Pattern**.